brandon-rhodes/blog/texts/brandon/2018/sympy.md

 ## Icing #2: SymPy supports sub-expression elimination

-As you read the output expressions, above, you probably felt your redundancy hackles rising as you read all of the repeated sub-expressions.
+As you examined the output expressions, above, you probably felt your redundancy hackles rising as you noticed all of the repeated sub-expressions.
-Pasting the three formulae into a Python function would result in a common value like ``sqrt(x**2 + y**2)`` being recomputed a half-dozen times.
+Pasting the three formulae into Python code would result in a common value like ``sqrt(x**2 + y**2)`` getting recomputed a half-dozen times.

-Happily, I by accident ran across another SymPy routine, ``cse()``, which performs exactly the operation
+Happily, I ran across another SymPy routine named ``cse()`` which performs exactly the operation
-I had been planning to do by hand: it recognizes common sub-expressions and pulls them out:
+I had been planning to do by hand — it recognizes common sub-expressions and pulls them out:

     common, (xo, yo, zo) = cse([xo, yo, zo], numbered_symbols('t'))

     for symbol, expression in common:
         print(symbol, '=', expression)

     print()
     print('xo =', xo)
     print('yo =', yo)